 Traffic flow is not only important for safety but also for the efficient movement of traffic.
 Heavy traffic can be an issue in many cities, and road signs can help to manage it.
-Traffic signs help traffic flow more easily and help avoid accidents in heavy traffic situations at roundabouts, intersections and Road signs guide drivers at nights Night-time conditions are one of the most difficult driving situations due to the limited availability of visual information in the environment and limitations to the human visual system.
+Traffic signs help traffic flow more easily and help avoid accidents in heavy traffic situations at roundabouts, intersections and Road signs guide drivers at nights.

+Night-time conditions are one of the most difficult driving situations due to the limited availability of visual information in the environment and limitations to the human visual system.
 In such conditions, road markings and road signs are the main source of information for drivers.
 Research has shown that road markings and road signs, if professionally designed and placed, can positively impact driver behaviour and thus overall road safety.
-Our dear reader, all too soon we have come to the end of this section, and we believe you have learnt a lot about road signs and their implications for road safety.
-See you in section three.
 Activity 2.14 What road signs can you identify on this image and what purpose are they serving?